 Sometimes, the menu will be circulated among the people in attendance.
 It’s encouraged to order an inexpensive dish or the local favorites as a courtesy to the host since he or she will be the one footing the bill.
 Also, put into consideration the dietary choices of those in attendance, like, if everyone is vegetarian, then don’t order meat.

 Before you begin, let the elder or the highest-ranking person lift their chopsticks first.
 But if you’re the guest of honor, then others will be waiting for you to initiate.
 Individual bowls of rice will be served to each guest, and the communal bowls will be served with the rest of the offerings and sauces.

 When taking food from the communal bowls, don’t use your chopsticks as it is unhygienic.
 Use the serving utensils instead; if serving utensils are not provided, turn your chopsticks around and use the other end.
 And don’t take food out of your reach since it is considered rude.

 Remember, once you start eating, pick up your bowl or bend over and face it when eating; eat in silence and don’t make much noise, and don’t talk when your mouth is full.

 There are proper manners for handling chopsticks.
 First, don’t use them to point at food or to gesture in the air while talking.
-Second, chopsticks are for the food, so don’t use them to lift other objects on the table.
-Next, it is unacceptable to skewer food when putting it in your bowl or mouth; the only scenario when this is fine is when you’re tearing apart a food on your plate.
+Second, chopsticks are for food, so don’t use them to lift other objects on the table.
+Next, it is unacceptable to skewer food when putting it in your bowl or mouth; the only scenario when this is fine is when you’re tearing apart food on your plate.